How does Chicago dye the river green for St. Patrick's Day?

 CHICAGO (WLS) --It has been six years since St. Patrick's Day has fallen on a Saturday, and in that time the dyeing of the Chicago River has been celebrated and improved.

-This year's celebration will be bigger than ever as the might river attracts visitors by the thousands for a city tradition beloved the world over.
+This year's celebration will be bigger than ever as the mighty river attracts visitors by the thousands for a city tradition beloved the world over.

-The dyeing is the world of Chicago Plumbers Union Local 130.
+The dyeing is the work of Chicago Plumbers Union Local 130.
 They use a proprietary dye to turn the Chicago River green.

 This year will mark the 55th year the plumbers have taken to the river; this time in three boats, two with the secret sauce and a chaser vessel to mix it up.
 The river will turn green from Columbus west to State Street, an extension of one block from past years as the city seeks to enhance viewership from the Chicago Riverwalk.